jackpaulcollins/friday-angular/README.md

 currently GoalBuddy's layout is being built, and functionality is limited.
 This current iteration shows a stripped down version of what I hope a user's home page will look like.

+Since logging in is not yet available, the application only works as a "psuedo-user."
+This psuedo-user can create a new post which is saved in a FireBase database and displayed on a live feed.
+Eventually this feed will display posts for all real users.

+In development is the ability to create a new account.
+Currently a user can input their email, desired username, and password.
+This input will be saved on the Firebase database in the "users" table.
+Eventually the login field will be formatted to check if a user has created an account.

+Currently a pseudo-user can navigate between several pages.
+They can click "logout" to return back to the "login" page.
+They can also click on a post in the live feed to view a "post-detail" page which is currently displaying the post in it's own page.

 ## Coming Features

 The idea behind Goalbuddy is to create a social network for people to connect with other's that share similar goals.
 The primary feature is shared goal setting, and the ability for user's to establish a relationship of accountability.